Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild: Implementation Details

-The network architecture for generators and discriminators are illustrated in~\ref{fig:cycleGAN_shared}.
+The network architecture for generators and discriminators are illustrated in \Fig{fig:cycleGAN_shared}.
 The images of size $256{\times}256$ are used across input or output of generators and discriminators.
 UNet architecture~\cite{isola2017image} is used for both generators $G$ and $F$ while we feed the attribute code $a$ in the middle of the generator network.
 The $70{\times}70$ patchGAN discriminator~\cite{isola2017image} is used that generates $26{\times}26$-dimensional output for real/fake discrimination.
-The discriminator of conditional GAN~\cite{mirza2014conditional} is used where $D$ takes attribute code as an additional input to the real or generated images.\footnote{In our experiments, we maintain two sets of parameters for day and night attribute configurations in a similar manner to AC-CycleGAN with unshared generators in Figure~\ref{fig:cycleGAN_unshared}.} One can consider a multi-way discriminator~\cite{taigman2016unsupervised,chen2016infogan} that discriminates not only between real or generated but also between different attribute configurations, but we didn't find it effective in our experiment.
+The discriminator of conditional GAN~\cite{mirza2014conditional} is used where $D$ takes attribute code as an additional input to the real or generated images.
+One can consider a multi-way discriminator~\cite{taigman2016unsupervised,chen2016infogan} that discriminates not only between real or generated but also between different attribute configurations, but we didn't find it effective in our experiment.

 We train using Adam optimizer with learning rate of $0.0002$ and the batch size of $32$ for all networks.
 In addition, we adopt two techniques from recent works to stabilize training procedure.
 For example, we replace the negative log likelihood objective of discriminator by a least square loss~\cite{mao2016multi,zhu2017unpaired}.
 Furthermore, we adopt historical buffer strategy~\cite{shrivastava2016learning} that updates the discriminator not only using generated images with the current generator but also with the generated images from the previous updates.
 We maintain an image buffer that stores the $1000$ previously generated images for each generator and randomly select $32$ images in the buffer to update discriminator.